akash-akya/exile/README.md

 * in few cases such as porcelain user has to install this external program explicitly
 * might not be suitable when the program requires constant communication between beam process and external program

+Note that Unlike Exile, bugs in port based implementation does not bring down beam VM.

 #### [ExCmd](https://github.com/akash-akya/ex_cmd)

 This is my other stab at solving back pressure on the external program issue.
-ExCmd also uses a middleware for the operation.
-But unlike the above libraries, it uses named pipes (FIFO) for io instead of port.
-Back-pressure created by the blocking system calls.

-__Issue__

-ExCmd uses blocking system calls for building back-pressure.
-For example, reading the output from the program internally resolves to a blocking [`read()`](http://man7.org/linux/man-pages/man2/read.2.html) system call.
-This blocks the dirty io scheduler indefinitely.
-Since the scheduler can not preempt system call, the scheduler will be blocked until `read()` returns.
-Worst case scenario: there are as many blocking read/write as there are dirty io schedulers.
-This can lead to starvation of other io operations, low throughput, and dreaded scheduler collapse.

-As of now, there are no non-blocking io file operations available to the user in beam.
-See ExCmd for possible workaround for this issue.
+It implements a demand-driven protocol using [odu](https://github.com/akash-akya/odu) to solve this.
+Since ExCmd is also a port based solution, concerns previously mentioned applies to ExCmd too.

 ## Exile